Raphael-Kamau/python_week3_assingment/README.md

 # Calss activity✍
-## 👨Week one web development module assingment
+## 👨Week three python module assingment
-Python week three assignment based on this weeks concepts on functions and also the related concepts covered earlier in the course work.
+Python week three assignment which is based on this week's concepts on functions and also the related concepts covered earlier in the course work.
 Happy coding